 If you work hard enough, you’ll get there, I used to say to myself.
 I felt it was unattainable for so long, but before I knew it, there I was.

 A few years ago the fiction bug bit me again.
 I had written a sports book when I was 22.
 It took me a month or so, and it is still shoved in one of my desk drawers.
 I knew it wasn’t good enough.
 Disheartened, I gave it a shot again eight years later.
 I pursued a second master’s degree, an MFA in creative writing, from Western Connecticut State University.
 It was one of the best decisions of my life.
 I thank all of my colleagues and mentors for reigniting the fire in me to create.

 For the few years, I’ve was writing and researching my espionage novel, The Ragnarok Vaults.
-To think that during the process of writing it, I’ve bought a house, got married, had a son and unbelievably, quit smoking cigarettes.
+To think that during the process of writing it, I’ve bought a house, got married, had children and unbelievably, quit smoking cigarettes.

 Thank you for your support in allowing me to do something that I love everyday.
 There is no better feeling professionally than to have people tell me they loved the words I’ve used or the worlds I’ve created.

-I always say, use your day to do one of two things – entertain or educate yourself.
+I always say, use your day to do one of two tasks – entertain or educate yourself.
 And if you’re lucky, you’ll bang them both out at the same time.